443eb9/bevy_entitiles/README.md

 ### Pathfinding

 Notice this tests are done with **synchronized pathfinding**.
-Which means whole algorithm will figure the path out in one frame.
-But since `0.2.1`, the asynchronized one in implemented.
+This means the whole algorithm will figure the path out in one frame.
+But since `0.2.1`, the asynchronized one has been implemented.
 So the algorithm can complete a part of the pathfinding and continue it in the next frame.
 This will make it even smoother.

 **Notice: The synchronized pathfinding was removed in 0.3.0.**